 There are some restrictions that employees need to be aware of and that includes such matters as:

-The wearing of face-masks is required of all employees while in public places at the College; please contact the Office of Human Resources if you have not received a face-mask; please feel free to wear one from home; refer to the first question in the FAQ document related to face coverings.
+The wearing of face-masks is required of all employees while in public places at the College; please contact the Office of Human Resources if you have not received a face-mask; please feel free to wear one from home.
+Employees need to check-in when arriving to campus and complete the permission to work form (QR or paper form).

 The employee will be required to: